subugoe/typo3-pazpar2/README.markdown

 ## Setup
-Insert the pazpar2 [Neuerwerbungen] content element where you need it and make sure the pazpar2 Settings static include is added for the relevant pages.
+Insert the pazpar2 [Neuerwerbungen|Service Proxy] content element where you need it and make sure the pazpar2 Settings static include is added for the relevant pages.

-### Flexform
+### Flex Form
-Fields of the flexform for the content element in the backend offers the following options.
+Flex Form configuration is available for the pazpar2 and pazpar2 Neuerwerbungen content elements and offers the following options.
 The name of the corresponding TypoScript parameter is noted in [].

 * pazpar2 service ID [`serviceID`]: needs to be the name of a service set up on your pazpar2 server or empty if there is only a single unnamed service running
 * Google Books [`useGoogleBooks`]: Choose whether the extension should try to look up all records with ISBN and OCLC numbers on Google books once the full record is revealed and try to display the cover art and offer the book preview if possible.
 If this option is turned on, the plug-in will load and run a JavaScript from Google’s servers on the page the content element is inserted in.